mw3b3r/ecommerce-analysis-part1-cleaning/README.md

 This is **Part 1** of a multi-stage e-commerce data project.

-📊 In [Part 2 – Interactive Analysis in Streamlit](https://github.com/your-username/ecommerce-analysis-part2-streamlit) *(link will be added once available)*, you'll find dynamic dashboards and visual insights built using the cleaned dataset.
+📊 In [Part 2 – Interactive Analysis in Streamlit](https://github.com/mw3b3r/ecommerce-analysis-part1-cleaning), you'll find dynamic dashboards and visual insights built using the cleaned dataset.

 ---